Undertake energy performance inspections

 You need to know and understand:

-- the equipment and resources required for the inspection and how to use them
+- the equipment, resources and software required for the inspection and how to use them

-- the relevant detailed inspection requirements and conventions that apply to the property as defined by the current Reduced Data Standard Assessment Programme (RDSAP) methodology
+- the detailed inspection requirements and conventions that apply to the property as defined by the relevant national calculation methodology and its associated guidance and conventions

-- the consequences, for both the rating result and energy efficiency measures, of recording an item as 'unknown' or 'as built'
+- the consequences of recording an item as 'unknown' or 'as built' on the outcomes of estimated energy performance and recommendations

 - how to conduct the inspection in accordance with the relevant devolved nation's requirements